 The “Bunnell Street Gallery,” was a great step-up to a real gallery in Homer.
 The original collaborators joined others to form a charter Board of Directors and become a legitimate 501(c)(3) organization in 1994.

-The fiscal viability of artwork sales as a means of support of this gallery was still bleak after the first three years.
-Our short summers bring many art-loving tourists, but not enough to carry us through the year.
-More importantly, a growing motivation for the gallery leadership is art appreciation, education and exposure.
-Works of art need not be for sale.
-Separating art from the market as the measure of its value proved to broaden the scope of what the gallery presented and enjoyed.
+The fiscal viability of artwork sales as a means of support for the gallery was still bleak after the first three years.
+There was also a growing motivation for gallery leadership, art events of all kinds, education and exposure in which works of art need not be for sale.
+Distinguishing art from the market as the measure of its value proved to broaden the scope of gallery programs and its base of supporters.

 Meeting the ongoing need to exhibit, promote and administer Artist in Schools programming, the organization also utilized the main gallery space to host intimate music programs, concerts, plays, films, artist’s lectures and writer’s readings; thus expanding its mission.
 In 2009, the Bunnell Street Gallery was renamed the “Bunnell Street Art Center”.

 Bunnell added artist residencies to its offerings in 2010.
 Today, Bunnell cultivates and inspires new ways for Alaskans to survive and thrive as creative visionaries living in geographically, culturally and environmentally distinct landscapes.
 Bunnell Street Arts Center strengthens the social, physical and economic fabric of Alaska by elevating the voices of Alaska artists.